muratk3n/thirdwave/en/README.md

 ---

-Funny..
-But this has been true for a large chunk of the world, post Berlin Wall.
+Funny.. but also true for other democracies post Berlin Wall.

 Mitterand: "the French center is neither left nor left"